burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 Standard `#include` preprocessor directive helps organize project but at a considerable cost.
 The desirability of modules due to B.Stroustroup was already well known in 1980.

 Modules have come with C++20 to upgrade the understanding of header files.
-And there are reasons to include it in standards that B.Stroustrup mentioned in his talks:
+The reasons to include it in standards that B.Stroustrup mentioned in his talks is mostly about improving compilation time:
 - Google reports x2-4 improvements in compile-time
 - Microsoft reports x5-x50 times improvements in compile time